-It's also worth to mention another aspect of 3PCC handling - events happening on the SIP side of 3PCC session.
+It is also worth mentioning another aspect of 3PCC handling - events happening on the SIP side of 3PCC session.

 All things happening within the SIP session (not triggered by the 3PCC handling), will be reflected accordingly on the 3PCC/CSTA.
-This means, if we receive some SIP message during an existing SIP session (re-INVITE for e.g.), which has been previously initiated by the 3PCC, SEMS-b2b will do all the required work to notify the ngcp-websocket component and will additionally run all own work in regards of 3PCC (on its side of 3PCC session processing).
+This means, SEMS-b2b will do all the required work to notify the ngcp-websocket component of SIP messages received during an existing SIP session (re-INVITE for e.g.).